-Who wins in the battle between Crello vs Canva?
+Who wins in the battle between VistaCreate vs Canva?
 This article will answer that question, and give you the information to choose which one is right for you.

 The first thing to know is that in general these apps are pretty similar.
 Both are lightweight apps for making quick designs in your browser.
 You don’t need to download anything, and you don’t have to pay either, unless you want to unlock advanced features and extra resources.

 Don’t get too excited though.
-Neither Crello or Canva is suitable for creative professionals (for that, see our guide to the best graphic design software).
+Neither VistaCreate (formerly Crello) or Canva is suitable for creative professionals (for that, see our guide to the best graphic design software).
 They are more suitable for amateurs, and non-designers such as marketing professionals, bloggers and social media managers.

 In other words, they're aimed at anyone who doesn’t have lot of design experience or technical skills, yet needs to quick put together a basic design using pre-designed templates.

-The good news is that both Crello and Canva are very quick to get started with.
+The good news is that both VistaCreate and Canva are very quick to get started with.
 You don’t have to provide credit card details, nor fill in lengthy forms.

 Indeed, with both tools, we managed to sign up in just three clicks via our Google accounts.